-The Associate Degree Nursing program is state accredited by the Board of Trustees of State Institutions of Higher Learning, State of Mississippi, and nationally accredited by the National League for Nursing Accrediting Commission (NLNAC), 61 Broadway, New York, N.Y.
-10006, (212) - 363-5555.

-Successful completion of the nursing program leads to the award of an Associate of Applied Science Degree and permits the student to apply to take the National Council Licensing Examination for Registered Nurses given by the State Board of Nursing.
-Permission to take the examination may be denied by the Board of Nursing for reasons which include, but are not limited to, fraud/deceit in making application, felony or misdemeanor convictions or charges pending in any state, and drug or alcohol misuse.
+The Associate Degree Nursing (ADN) Program is a two-year course of study designed to prepare students to become registered nurses.
+The program is state accredited by the Mississippi Board of Trustees of State Institutions of Higher Learning and nationally accredited by the National League for Nursing Accrediting Commission (NLNAC).
+Successful completion of the ADN program leads to the award of an Associate of Applied Science Degree and permits the graduate to apply to take the National Council Licensure Examination for Registered Nurses®.
+Permission to take the Licensure examination may be denied by the Board of Nursing for reasons which include, but are not limited to, fraud/deceit in making application, felony or misdemeanor convictions or charges pending in any state, and drug and alcohol misuse.